ooohtv/o3h-module-server/README.md

 # o3h-module-server

 A simple http server for static Oooh module content &amp; the Oooh API.
-Serves from your local directory and proxies /api/ URLs to www.oooh.tv.
+Serves from your local directory and proxies requests for "/api/" URLs.
+See the [Quick Start](https://www.oooh.tv/docs/tutorial-30-quickStart.html) guide for more.

 ## To install